-In addition to the monthly retirement benefits provided by the Plan, there shall be a supplemental payment of \$10 per month per year of service for all members employed by the City on or after April 25, 2011, provided such member has at least 20 years of credited service with the City or provided such members left the City at age 55 or older with more than 5 years of credited service with the City.
+In addition to the monthly retirement benefits provided by the Plan, there shall be a supplemental payment of \$10 per month per year of service for all members employed by the City on or after April 25, 2011 and retired on or before September 28, 2016, provided such member has at least 20 years of credited service with the City or provided such members left the City at age 55 or older with more than 5 years of credited service with the City.
 This benefit shall commence on the fifth anniversary date of termination of service and shall cease upon the member reaching 65 years of age.